GeneralBots/botbook/src/10-rest/security-api.md

 ## Authentication

-Will use the standard BotServer authentication mechanism with elevated security permissions required.
+Will use the standard botserver authentication mechanism with elevated security permissions required.

 ## Endpoints (Planned)